heorin22/Synergistic-Bioinformatics-Lab-2025/README (8).md

 |---|---:|---:|---:|
 | Uniform-weighted ESM + structure | TBD | TBD | TBD |
 | Softmax-weighted ESM + structure | TBD | TBD | TBD |

-Recommended figures:

-- ROC curve
-- precision-recall curve
-- simplified model architecture
-- one representative GPCR structural comparison

-## Tools

-Python · PyTorch · TensorFlow/Keras · ESM-1b · RDKit · Biopython · scikit-learn · NumPy · pandas

-## Research context and contribution

-This code was developed as part of a computational biology research project on ligand-dependent GPCR activity prediction.
-The work explored the integration of structural conformational information with protein language model representations and ligand chemical fingerprints.

-This public repository is intended as a **research portfolio** rather than a complete reproduction package.
-Lab-specific datasets and large generated artifacts have therefore been omitted.

-## License

-Before adding an open-source license, confirm that the underlying research code and data can be shared publicly under your lab or institution's policies.